jasonray/statman-stopwatch/README.md

 `statman-stopwatch` is one of the metrics from the [`statman`](https://github.com/jasonray/statman) library.
 It is a simple high res stopwatch for node.js.
 Stopwatch is useful for determining the amount of time it takes to perform an activity.

+For example, you may want to determine how long certain potentially expensive activities take in your code (such as calling to an external web services or fetching a dataset from a database).
+Few lines of code will let you capture that info.
+There are much more elegant solutions - this is a simple roll-your-own approach.

 # Install it!
 ## Option 1: access directly
 Install using npm: